rkalendar/TotalRepeats/README.md

 ```

 ## nsize=
 A rather important parameter for the classification of sequences.
-Values 0 and 1 are used to ignore classification.
-Values 2 and higher are used for classification (nsize=0 - ignore clustering; nsize=1 - very fast clustering without sequence chain direction detection).
+Values 0 and 1 are used to ignore classification (nsize=0 - ignore clustering; nsize=1 - very fast clustering without determining the direction of sequences).
+Values 2 and higher are used for classification.
 The higher the value, the slower the algorithm will run, but the sequences will be effectively classified.
 However, the default values are 7 to 12, which in reality is ideal in terms of efficiency and speed.
 ```
 java -jar C:\TotalRepeats\dist\TotalRepeats.jar C:\TotalRepeats\test\ nsize=12
 ```